Katla Ice Caves: How to Visit + What to Expect (2025-2026)

 So, Katla is a large volcano covered partially by the Mýrdalsjökull glacier’s secondary glacier – Kötlujökull, as noted above.
 And, during the colder months, ice caves form in between the volcano and the glacier!

-These caves are unpredictable and can be large, or small, lasts for months (or years), or lasts for a day.
-Which, kind of makes this tour unique and almost unpredictable in its own way.
+These caves are unpredictable and can be large or small, last for months (or years), or last for a day.
+Which kind of makes this tour unique and almost unpredictable in its own way.

 So, when the guides take you there, it is always a new sight for them, too, as something new may unexpectedly appear.
 I kind of think that this is what makes Iceland one of the most magical places on the planet.

-About the Dragon Glass Katla Ice Cave Tour
+About the Katla Ice Cave Tour That I Took

 This ice cave tour of Katla was a fantastic way to see the volcano up close and get to see some new geological wonders that had just formed right before my group’s arrival (which was super cool).

-The tour is operated by Troll Expeditions whom I worked with on a few other tours, including snorkeling in Silfra and a glacier hike on Skaftafell.
+The tour is operated by Troll Expeditions, whom I have taken on a few other tours, including snorkeling in Silfra and a glacier hike on Skaftafell.

 You will also be given crampons for your shoes.
 While it may not seem like the place you want to wear crampons at the start, trust me, they will make the entire tour a lot easier!
 You will also be on top of ice and loose rocks for parts of the journey and they will help your gait.